pallavmahamana/ngosearch/README.md

 * Uses Flask for Backend and Serving REST API.
 * Uses AngularJS in frontend

+Mongo Dump for the scraped data has been included in dump folder as on 18-09-2016.
+Use mongorestore to restore data to your mongodb.

-HAS SCOPE FOR LOTS OF IMPROVEMENTS
+HAS SCOPE FOR LOTS OF IMPROVEMENTS | I DONT THINK IS BEST PIECE OF CODE